jebitok-dev/1-Jebitok-techincal-writing-blog/cm9keqp3o000l0ajlbgru2n3g.md

 ---

-This article will cover the [Nmap Advanced Port Scans](https://tryhackme.com/room/nmap03) write-up under the Web Fundamentals on THM.
+This article will cover the [Nmap Advanced Port Scans](https://tryhackme.com/room/nmap03) write-up under the Jr Penetration Tester on THM.

 ## Introduction